Journal of Combinatorics

 Consent-to-Publish: Upon acceptance of a paper for publication, the author(s) must sign and submit a consent-to-publish agreement to International Press.

 Copyright: Author has the option to retain copyright of his or her paper.

 Paper format(s) of initial submission.
-Required: author-compiled Adobe PDF as reference.
+Required: Adobe PDF file.